Posted on Friday 13 October 2017 by Cruickshank Intellectual Property

 In a world of information and ideas there is a never a shortage of innovative and creative thinkers.

 When it comes to inventions, many of those ideas require patent protection to prevent other individuals using and capitalising on the idea.
-This legal platform allows for exclusive rights to the idea and in turn rewards the owner of the idea for their work.
+So,what is a Patent?
+It is a legal platform allowing for exclusive rights to an idea and in turn rewards the owner of the idea for their work.
+This form of Intellectual Property (IP) protection is crucial when determining the success of your invention.

 Different countries will have certain laws in place to determine employee rights to compensation and govern invention ownership.